VolodymyrMamaevsky/Metinvest-task/README.md

 and analysis using a REST API provided via FastAPI.
 The system supports asynchronous data processing with Celery and Redis.

+The following effective optimizations were made when working with the database:
+- Using Bulk Inserts with SQLAlchemy
+- Using Write-Ahead Logging (WAL) for SQLite
+- Indexing for Faster Queries

+More details are provided below in the section: Database Optimization Approaches

 ## **Main Features**

 - **Fake data generation** for inventory items.